Section 1. Nominations Committee

 The Nominations Committee shall be guided in its selections by principle of efficiency, geographical distribution, and technical interests.

 Section 3.
-Election of Members of the Board of Governors
+Election and Appointment of Members of the Board of Governors

 Recommendations for all nominees shall also be solicited by a letter from the Chair of the Nominations Committee to the Chairs of all Chapters, Standing and Technical Committees of the Society.
 Chapter Chairs shall be asked specifically to nominate individuals to represent the interest of Chapters.

-The list of candidates and votes shall be maintained to fill vacancies that may occur during the year following the elections, by taking replacement candidates from this list in order of received number of election votes, without looking in this case at the regional representation, YP representation or Industry representation rule until the next elections.
+The list of candidates and votes shall be maintained to fill vacancies that may occur during the year following the elections, by taking replacement candidates from this list in order of received number of election votes.
 If all vacancies cannot be filled in this manner, the Board of Governors may make contingent elections.

 The President shall submit the names of such elected members to the Chairman of the IEEE Technical Activities Board.
 Unless disapproval of such elected members is received within sixty days of such transmittal, the election becomes final.